NHERI-SimCenter/pelicun/README.md

 * Substantial improvements in coding style using flake8 and pylint to monitor and help enforce PEP8.

-* Several performance improvements made calculations more efficient, especially for large problems, such as regional assessements or tall buildings investigated using the FEMA P-58 methodology.
+* Several performance improvements made calculations more efficient, especially for large problems, such as regional assessments or tall buildings investigated using the FEMA P-58 methodology.

 * Several bugfixes and a large number of minor changes that make the engine more robust and easier to use.